hgsipiere/discord-register/README.md

-## Poke
+## Discord-register
 ### Verification bot for registers with full name and email

-Poke is an interactive verification bot for registers with full name, email and photo ID requirements.
+Discord-register is an interactive verification bot for registers with full name, email and photo ID requirements.

 #### Features:
 - All verification forms sent to a verification channel